amplifiedhq/countries-atlas/README.md

 // Andorra
 ```
 ### getStates() 🌎 Method
-The `getStates()` method will return an array of states, which contains all the states in a country.
+The `getStates()` method will return an array of states by `iso2` property, which contains all the states in a country.
 It also contains the following properties:
 - name: The name of the state.
 - state_code: The state code of the state.
 - longitude: The longitude of the state.